TechColab/uEVSE/README.md

 I've seen quite a few Arduino based DIY EVSE projects but that still has an entry-level threshold of complexity that might put some people off.
 And I was confident I could make something better - in terms of minimalism.

-Staring with the excellent work by Julian Llett (JL) at https://www.youtube.com/watch?v=wdK0bfTGi6M&t=7s and other videos, I wanted to address the two biggest issues standing in the way of further simplification.
+Staring with the excellent work by Julian Ilett (JI) at https://www.youtube.com/watch?v=wdK0bfTGi6M&t=7s and other videos, I wanted to address the two biggest issues standing in the way of further simplification.

 The CP (Control Pilot) signal needs to be +/-12V or 24V peak-to-peak.
 In the above example this is acheived with a pair of small 12V batteries which you won't find in your local supermarket.